svt/bridge/README.md

 [Full documentation](/docs/README.md)

 ## Security
 Always keep an eye open when interacting with third party code.
-As a general rule, **never run code you don't trust.** This includes third party plugins as they have a great amount of access to your computer or server.
+As a general rule, **never run code you don't trust.** This includes third party plugins as they have a great amount of access when running on your computer or server.

 <img src="media/footer.png" alt="drawing"/>